FIRSTRobotics/fms-manual/source/scorekeeper-reference/overview/overview.rst

 In the Step-by-Step section, “Days” designated to specific steps are assuming a traditional regional schedule and may not apply to a condensed (district) schedule.

 Prior to an event, Scorekeepers may find it helpful to export this documentation to be printed or saved on a personal device.
-To export, click on the ‘Read the Docs’ label in the bottom-left corner of the page to open the panel.
+To export, click on the 'Read the Docs' label in the bottom-left corner of the page to open the panel.

 .. image:: images/scorekeeper-intro-0.png